Training Outcomes Within Your Budget!

 7) Definition of AI Graphic Design

-In order to understand What is Graphic Design, it's vital to understand its history.
-Though this term was coined in the 20th century, its roots trace back to the dawn of civilisation.
-Ancient societies, from the Egyptians with their iconic hieroglyphics to the Greeks with their pottery and architectural details, recognised the importance of visual representation.
+To truly grasp what Graphic Design is, it’s essential to delve into the history of Graphic Design.
+Although the term was coined in the 20th century, its origins stretch back to the dawn of civilisation.
+Ancient societies, such as the Egyptians with their iconic hieroglyphics and the Greeks with their pottery and architectural details, understood the significance of visual representation.

-These early forms of Graphic Design were vital for communication, religious expression, and recording historical events.
-Further, the Renaissance period brought a heightened appreciation for the arts and gave birth to modern typography.
+These early forms of Graphic Design were crucial for communication, religious expression, and documenting historical events.
+The Renaissance period further enhanced the appreciation for the arts and gave rise to modern typography.

-But the game-changer in the world of design was the creation of the printing press.
-It was created by Johannes Gutenberg in the 15th century, changing Graphic Design’s definition entirely.
-This not only revolutionised the distribution of books but also laid the groundwork for the advent of advertising, as mass production of visual content became possible.
+However, the true game-changer in the world of design was the invention of the printing press by Johannes Gutenberg in the 15th century.
+This innovation not only revolutionised the distribution of books but also laid the foundation for advertising, as mass production of visual content became feasible.

-Further, with the Industrial Revolution, the 19th and 20th centuries saw a surge in advertising as businesses sought to differentiate themselves in increasingly crowded markets.
-Graphic Design began to evolve rapidly, accommodating the requirements of print, billboards, and later, digital mediums.
+With the Industrial Revolution, the 19th and 20th centuries witnessed a surge in advertising as businesses sought to stand out in increasingly crowded markets.
+Graphic Design evolved rapidly, adapting to the needs of print, billboards, and later, digital media.

-Today, as we navigate the digital age, designs are everywhere.
-The designs can be seen on the apps on our phones and the billboards on our streets, bearing testament to its rich and varied history.
+Today, as we navigate the digital age, designs are omnipresent.
+From the apps on our phones to the billboards on our streets, Graphic Design’s rich and varied history is evident everywhere.

 Understanding What is Graphic Design